Docker Tutorial on Real-World Examples

 Here are the Steps and Main Points of Creating a Container:

-• At first, you will need a Dockerfile.
-It is a text file with a set of commands.
-This file is needed for performing the creation of a container.
+• First, you will need a Docker file.
+It is a text file with a set of commands for performing the creation of a container.
 Let it be a cake recipe in our case.
 It contains explanations of layer usage, such as libraries and so on.

-• A recipe and ingredients (code or various settings) together compose a Docker image.
-In our example, a Docker image is the dough.
-It can be used to bake a number of cakes.
-Just imagine that your dough is limitless.
+• A recipe and ingredients (your code, for example, or various settings) together compose a Docker image that was mentioned above.
+In our example, a Docker image is the dough, which can be used to bake a number of cakes (just imagine that your dough is limitless).

 • Then comes icing.
 It is libraries that we implement for work.
 The main difference from real life here is that you should put icing before baking.